moquality/docs_old/docs/docs/getting-started/testreport.md

-# Executing Tests and viewing Test Reports
+# Executing Tests and Viewing Test Reports

 You can reach the Test Reports  from the Dashboard by clicking Overview.